mvolkmann/blog/src/smalltalk/50-web-development.md

 To kill it, open a "Process Browser", select the process, and press cmd-t (Terminate).

-See the class `MyWebServer` in the `Volkmann` package.
-The `handleDog:` method defines CRUD endpoints.
-TODO: Provide more detail about defining endpoints.

 ## WebClientPlus package

 I created the package WebClientPlus to add features to the WebClient package.
 See the [GitHub repository](https://github.com/mvolkmann/Cuis-Smalltalk-WebClientPlus).

+Let's walk through the classes this package defines and example routes that support CRUD (Create, Read, Update, Delete) operations on dogs.

 ### WebServerPlus class

-The class `WebServerPlus` is a subclass of `WebServer` which is defined in the WebClient package.
+The class `WebServerPlus` is a subclass of `WebServer`, which is defined in the WebClient package.
 It adds:

 - an easier way to define routes
 - ability to access path parameters in route handlers
 - ability to access query parameters in route handlers

-To use it, define a subclass.
-The provided example is `DogWebServer`.
+To use the `WebServerPlus` class, define a subclass.
+The provided example `DogWebServer` does that.
-Its `initialize` instance method creates some initial data and registers several routes by sending it the message `method:path:handler:`.
+Its `initialize` instance method creates some initial data in a `Dictionary` where the keys are increasing integers and the values are `Dog` objects.
+It then registers several routes by sending the message `method:path:handler:` to `self`.
 Each route has a handler that is either a block or a method selector.

+The route is passed a `WebContext` object that holds a `WebRequest` object and a `WebRoute` object.
+Passing a single object to a route handler that encapsulates everything needed to a handle a request is an idea that was copied from the Hono JavaScript framework.

 ```smalltalk
 initialize